emscripten-core/emscripten/system/lib/libc/README.md

 This folder contains the musl version of libc at `/musl`.
 The upstream version can be found at http://www.musl-libc.org/.

-Most of the source comes from musl 1.1.15, with some exceptions listed below.
+Most of the source comes from musl v1.2.2, with some exceptions listed below.
+We track these changes from upstream in https://github.com/emscripten-core/musl and use a script (`system/lib/update_musl.py`) to pull in updates.

 Some changes have been made to the version that was taken from upstream, including: